MateoTRC/EcomplexityMX/README.md

 ## Metrics

-Now we describe some of the ecomputed complexity metrics.
+Now we describe some of the computed complexity metrics.
 The metrics are computed in the `Ecomplexity_metrics.ipynb` notebooks.

 ### Revealed Comparative Advantage (RCA)